 Because mental illness and addiction are often connected, recovery art therapy ideas for substance abuse specifically focus on helping patients address their underlying emotions that may be contributing to their addiction and, in some cases, making their substance abuse worse.
 Using a variety of art therapy group ideas for addiction, patients, under the supervision and guidance of a trained art therapist, can use creative outlets and mediums to connect with their deepest emotions.

 Art therapy is about more than just painting a pretty picture.
-Trained therapists will use different substance abuse art therapy techniques during their group or individual sessions to boost the healing process and see the best results for their patients.Below are some common forms of art therapy for addiction that therapists use to treat their patients:
+Trained therapists will use different art therapy prompts and techniques during addiction support groups to boost the healing process and see the best results for their patients.

 Patients receiving art therapy for their addiction may also engage in group therapy with other patients to encourage peer support and help them interact with others in similar situations.
 By adding art to the mix, patients can bond over their activities and connect.